 How you store your data matters.
 Even after you publish your article, your data needs to be accessible and useable for the long term so that other researchers can continue building on your work.
 Good data management practices make your data discoverable and easy to use, promote a strong foundation for reproducibility and increase your likelihood of citations.

 You’ve just spent months completing your study, writing up the results and submitting to your top-choice journal.
 Now the feedback is in and it’s time to revise.
 Set out a clear plan for your response to keep yourself on-track and ensure edits don’t fall through the cracks.

-Are you actively working on a review for PLOS?
+Are you actively preparing a submission for a PLOS journal?
 Select the relevant journal below for more detailed guidelines.